NichiHachi/video-to-ASCII/README.md

 # Video to ASCII

 Convert any black and white video into an ascii version.
+The program focuses on forms rather than derivatives of white and black.

 ## Table of Contents
 1. [Use](#how-to-use-it)